anteman-swe/anteman-swe/README.md

 # Who am I? 🦉
 #### Hi, I’m Anders! 👋

-*Aspiring Software Developer | Former Project Designer | Linux Enthusiast*
+*Aspiring Software Developer | Linux and FOSS Enthusiast*

 After years of designing projects and setting guidelines, I decided to fulfill a long-time dream of working directly with code.
 Today, I’m swapping blueprints and project planning for source code, and I’m loving every bit of the journey.

-* My digital garage: I run Linux Mint and spend more time than is probably healthy in my Guake terminal.
+* My digital garage: I run Linux Mint and spend more time than is probably healthy in my Guake terminal and VS Codium.

 * The toolbox: My code is primarily written in VSCodium.
 When I’m not hunting bugs, I organize my thoughts in Trilium or polish images in GIMP.